gildas/go-logger/README.md

 ```

 A few notes:
-- `logger.CreateWithStream` can also be used to create with one or more streams.
-  (Backward compatibility)
-- `logger.CreateWithDestination` can also be used to create with one or more destinations.
-  (Backward compatibility)
 - the `StackDriverStream` needs a `LogID` parameter or the value of the environment variable `GOOGLE_PROJECT_ID`. (see [Google's StackDriver documentation](https://godoc.org/cloud.google.com/go/logging#NewClient) for the description of that parameter).
 - `NilStream` is a `Stream` that does not write anything, all messages are lost.
 - `MultiStream` is a `Stream` than can write to several streams.